Let’s talk about prolapse!

 Sideview of pelvic organs bladder uterus rectum prolapse cystocele rectocele

 Prolapse is when one of those organs starts to push into the walls of the vagina, effectively becoming a “nosy neighbor”.
+You may notice a bulge or something in your vagina or something coming out towards your vaginal opening.

 These photos show different types of prolapse in different stages.